A pair of men's dress shoes is a staple for any man’s wardrobe. It’s not just a luxury but an absolute necessity.

-The most common material, though, is leather.
+The most common material, though, are made of leather.
 There are various leather choices out there, from the usual calfskin to the more exotic alligator leather.

 There are also vegan alternatives for those who are more conscious of their fashion choices.

-That said, we believe that the material your dress shoes are made from plays only one part in your pair’s longevity.
+That said, we believe that the material your dress shoes are made from plays only one part in your shoe construction and longevity.

 Proper maintenance is more essential, especially if you’re opting for a pair made of actual animal hide.